arashnm80/arashnm80.github.io/handbook/naval.md

 > Work hard as hard as you can.

+> The only real test of intelligence is if you get what you want out of life.

 ### Lion Work
 > The right way to work is like a lion.